Eastern Europe: Labor migration on the rise – DW – 07/18/2023

 Romania's government said this year it is again ready to accept 100,000 non-EU workers in 2023.
 After Bulgaria, Romania opened its doors for Bangladeshi skilled workers, with jobs in the farm, construction and service sectors.

-There are over 4.7 million people workers in Hungary and, according to the Hungarian Central Statistical Office (KSH), 85,000 foreigners are working in the country.
+There are over 4.7 million people working in Hungary and, according to the Hungarian Central Statistical Office (KSH), 85,000 foreigners are working in the country.

 And it's a similar situation in Poland.
-Tomasz Danel, Vice-Consul of the Polish embassy in Manila, told the Phillippines-based online news portal The Freeman that Poland needs construction workers, welders, pipe fitters, drivers and other blue collar workers.
+Tomasz Danel, vice-consul of the Polish Embassy in Manila, told the Philippines-based online news portal The Freeman that Poland needs construction workers, welders, pipe fitters, drivers and other blue-collar workers.
 "Poland is becoming more and more popular among Filipinos as a destination for work and the number is growing every year," Danel said.

 A study conducted by the Polish Economic Institute and BGK, a Polish development bank, showed that every fourth company in Poland employs foreigners who are not EU citizens.